-- (a) reducing lighting power through imposing maximum allowable lighting power density in a space; and - (b) reducing energy use through proper lighting control.
+- (a) reducing lighting power through imposing maximum allowable lighting power density in a space; and - (b) reducing energy use through proper lighting control. - 5.3 Definitions space does not exceed 70W.

 The definitions of terms applicable to lighting installations are given in Section 2 of this BEC.